 Look Before You Jump: What You Need to Consider First

 Satisfied customers, more revenue, accelerated growth…sounds great, right?
 Well, before you jump headfirst into building your open API, consider the following:

 Just like any product, an open API needs a business justification, user personas, clear use cases, a roadmap, a revenue model, a pre- and post-launch plan, and specific needs in the areas of marketing, sales, support, documentation, and security.
 These needs are completely separate from those of your core product, though they should be strategically consistent.
 In fact, it’s not unusual for companies to assign a dedicated Technical Product Manager to their API and partner/develop community.
-Engineering will provide a lot of input, but the overall approach and functionality should be owned by the Product Manager.
+Engineering will provide a lot of input, but the Product Manager should own the overall approach and functionality.

 Following are important questions and considerations you should address as you develop your open API product plan:

 #1 Realize how different the “Developer persona” is from your existing users

 Congratulations!
 You’ve just added a new user persona: Developer.
 And this persona is radically different from your core product’s business users.
 Even if their domain knowledge is similar (i.e., both work in CRM or consumer electronics companies), their tools, objectives, and views of the world are very different from each other.